-Bushwick’s multifaceted entertainment venue, House of Yes, is an ode to the folkloric New York – the one defined by artists, theatrical club kids and underground counter cultures, before the homogenizing effects of gentrification altered the soul of the city.
+Bushwick’s House of Yes is an ode to the folkloric New York – the one defined by artists, theatrical club kids and underground countercultures, before the homogenizing effects of gentrification altered the soul of the city.

-A stone’s throw from the Jefferson Street L train, on a nondescript block lined with Bushwick warehouses, is a turquoise building displaying the word “YES” in letters 10ft tall.
-Venture through the doors and it’s immediately clear, this is not your average, soulless nightclub.
+A stone’s throw from the Jefferson Street L train, on a nondescript block lined with Bushwick warehouses, is a turquoise building displaying the word “YES” in letters 10 feet tall.
+Venture through the doors and it’s immediately clear that this is not your average, soulless nightclub.

 Two giant mechanical eyes mounted on the wall bat their lashes at the packed bar.
 The corridor leading to the restrooms (labelled “stalls” and “urinals” rather than being assigned a specific gender) is tiled in mirrors, like a giant disco ball, and the toilets themselves look like they could have been created by Gaudi.
 In the main dance room, performers gyrate on bar tops and raised platforms, some twirl on hoops and silks suspended above the crowd.
-Everybody – performers and revelers alike—is attired in intricate carnival-esque costumes that belie New York’s predilection for black.
+Everybody – performers and revelers – is attired in intricate carnival-esque costumes that belie New York’s predilection for black.

-The is the third incarnation of House of Yes – a venue that brings themed party nights like this one under the same roof as immersive cinema, deep house yoga, roller discos, voguing competitions, and theatre (Ketamine: The Musical was particularly noteworthy).
-The first venue – a squat with a rotating assemblage of live-in artists—burnt to the ground, only to be revived at a new location, and then another, with assistance from a loyal and dedicated community.
+This is the third incarnation of House of Yes – a venue that brings themed party nights like this one under the same roof as immersive cinema, deep-house yoga, roller discos, voguing competitions and theatre (Ketamine: The Musical was particularly noteworthy).
+The first venue – a squat with a rotating assemblage of live-in artists – burned to the ground, only to be revived at a new location and then another with assistance from a loyal and dedicated community.

-We caught up with House of Yes co-founders Kae Burke and Anya Sapozhnikova to find out how they’ve created a space that represents inclusivity, collaboration, and self-expression in that old New York way.
+Culture Trip catches up with House of Yes co-founders Kae Burke and Anya Sapozhnikova to find out how they’ve created a space that represents inclusivity, collaboration and self-expression in that old New York way.